ii-varsha-ii/seed-emulator-rpki/README.md

 - The connection to the real internet - `/seedemu/core/Node.py` line `1037 and 1045`.
 - The validator installation and RTR server setup - `/seedemu/compiler/Docker.py` line `25-26`, and `865-887`.
 - Bird configuration - `/seedemu/layers/Ebgp.py` line `41-82`, `146`, and `161-206`.
-- If there is an issue, it's more likely due to the configuration.
+- If there is an issue, it's more likely due to bird misconfiguration.

 ### To test RPKI - you can use the following to hijack a prefix.
 ```